dleeftink/QuickSet/readme.md

 Some additional properties describe the internal state of the set.

+> Note that due to being TypedArrays, `rank` and `stat` may contain multiple zeroes depending on how filled top-k slots.
+If `0` is an integer you have previously inserted, you can access this by looking for the first indexed `0` in `rank` and its value at the same index in `stat`.

 ###### `set.bits: [UintArray]`
 This non-enumerable property contains the Typed backing array that stores all integers present in the set as well as their values.